arielchen07/City-Builder/README.md

 To edit scripts, go to Assets/Scripts and double-click on any script, the code will open up in your default editor for unity

-To test out the save/load map and update/load inventory features of the Unity game together with the database, the developer needs to connect to the backend server (described above)

-For the Unity game to be able to login/logout, save/load map and update/load inventory properly, the developer also needs to start the server (described above).
+For the Unity game to be able to login/logout, save/load map and update/load inventory properly, and test out the save/load map and update/load inventory features with the database, the developer also needs to start the server (described above).

 ## Deployment and Github Workflow